EricZinda/Perplexity/backlog.md

             Waiter: What can I get you?
         - USER: Oh one of the chicken too
             I don't know the words: one
+        - USER: Yes, what vegetarian dishes do you have?
+            Ok, what?
+            Waiter: Ah, I forgot to tell you about our specials.
+Today we have tomato soup, green salad, and smoked pork.
+            Waiter: Can I get you anything besides a water for you?
+            - "Yes" triggers "OK, what?"
+        - USER: Water please, and menu
+            Sorry, did you mean to say something?
+            - Need a better response for when something doesn't parse
+            - Another example: USER: Tomato soup for my son, and do you have something from chicken for me?
+                Sorry, did you mean to say something?
+                Waiter: Can I get you anything besides a water for you?
         - USER: my son does not eat vegetables
             I don't know the words: vegetable
             - Also:My son is vegetarian